spurge/loadr/README.md

 TODO
 ----

-* Localhost-provider which also works as a superclass for other providers and provder tests.
-* Separate fetched data from remote instances in awsec2.
 * Rewrite `clustrloadr.py` to first initiate all providers with instances and then launch all workers at the same time.
 * Write tests for `clustrloadr.py` and `workrloadr.py`.